|sample of farmer's choice bag scheme|

 Recent studies confirmed the presence of a wide variety of carotenoids (lutein, beta-carotene, neoxanthin) and flavonoids (quercetin, catechins and procyanidins) in runner beans.
 They are all known for their antioxidant properties.Caution: they contain oxalate and it’s better to avoid them if you have rheumatoid arthritis, kidney disease or gout.

-Sweetcorn (Zea mays): only choose organic and non-GMO corn!
-It contains dietary fibre which alleviates constipation and haemorrhoids.
+Sweetcorn (Zea mays): If you can, choose only organic and non-GMO corns.
+Sweetcorn contains dietary fibre which alleviates constipation and haemorrhoids.
 It is rich in vitamins B1, B3 and B5 (panthontenic acid), that are necessary for metabolism of carbohydrates as well as for the metabolism of protein and fat.